-Brookhaven National Laboratory (BNL) has implemented aggressive pollution prevention measures to protect groundwater resources, and an extensive groundwater monitoring well network is used to verify that prevention and restoration activities are effective.
-During 2018, BNL collected groundwater samples from 646 permanent monitoring wells and 121 temporary wells during 1,504 individual sampling events.
-Seven groundwater remediation systems removed 62 pounds of volatile organic compounds (VOCs) and returned approximately 804 million gallons of treated water to the Upper Glacial aquifer.
-Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,589 pounds of VOCs by treating over 27 billion gallons of groundwater.
-Also during 2018, two groundwater treatment systems removed approximately 0.6 millicurie of strontium-90 (Sr-90) while remediating approximately 16 million gallons of groundwater.
-Since 2003, BNL has removed approximately 32.2 millicuries of Sr-90 from the groundwater while remediating nearly 230 million gallons of groundwater.
-As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have been observed in a number of on- and off-site areas.
+Brookhaven National Laboratory (BNL) implements aggressive pollution prevention measures to protect groundwater resources, and uses an extensive groundwater monitoring well network to verify that prevention and restoration activities are effective.
+During 2019, BNL collected groundwater samples from 625 permanent monitoring wells and 32 temporary wells during 1,704 individual sampling events.
+Seven groundwater remediation systems removed 61 pounds of volatile organic compounds (VOCs) and returned approximately 750 million gallons of treated water to the Upper Glacial aquifer.
+Since the beginning of active groundwater remediation in December 1996, the treatment systems have removed 7,650 pounds of VOCs by treating over 28 billion gallons of groundwater.
+Also, one groundwater treatment system removed approximately 0.8 millicurie of strontium-90 (Sr-90) while remediating approximately 14 million gallons of groundwater.
+Since 2003, BNL has removed approximately 33.6 millicuries of Sr-90 from the groundwater while remediating approximately 245 million gallons of groundwater.
+As a result of the successful operation of these treatment systems, significant reductions in contaminant concentrations have occurred in several on- and off-site areas.